 And I wanted shelving on multiple floors and in multiple rooms.

-So I went shopping again to all the stores, looking for an alternative.
+So I went shopping again at all the stores, looking for an alternative.

 Then it occurred to me..who was gonna carry this bulky package to the car, up the multiple staircases and put the shelves together?